Prince (New Girl): Filming and music

 The episode was directed by Fred Goss.
 Filming took place in December 2013, and "Prince" became one of the most expensive episodes of New Girl to be shot, as a house needed to be rented out and new sets built.
 Prince was on set for three days.
 Meriwether recalled that he was "fantastic at ping-pong" and told Simone to practice before their scene together.
 The musician was surprised when she scored a point off him during the first take.
 Prince also changed a scripted moment in which he shines a flashlight under his chin to a lighter, as he believed it was funnier.
 The episode featured cameo appearances from baseball player Clayton Kershaw, and models Alessandra Ambrosio, Ana Beatriz Barros and Lais Ribeiro.
 In May 2016, Deschanel told Conan O'Brien that Khloé Kardashian and Kris Jenner had also filmed cameos.
 However, their scenes were cut after a member of Prince's team asked about the celebrity appearances and commented "I hope it's not the Kardashians".
 Prince felt that they would never be at one of his parties.

 Prince used his appearance in the episode to premiere his new song "Fallinlove2nite", which features vocals from Deschanel.
 The actress told Sandy Coen of the Associated Press that the producers wanted her character to go up on stage and sing with Prince, so they asked her to lay down a vocal for the sound department, who sent it to Prince.
 The following day, her vocal was mixed into the song.
 Shortly before the scene was filmed, Prince asked producer Erin O'Malley for a megaphone.
 As the song began to play, Prince used the megaphone to call out "Does anyone want to fall in love tonight?".
 The crowd of actors and extras gave an unscripted cheer.
 Meriwether admitted that she teared up following the take.
-The episode also featured Prince's "When You Were Mine" during the scenes where Prince gives Jess a makeover.
+The episode also featured Prince's "When You Were Mine" from Prince's 1980 album Dirty Mind, during the scenes where Prince gives Jess a makeover.